Cracking-Sciences/Akasha/README.md

 |justPressed|Whether this main call is the trigger frame of the note.
 0 or 1|
 |justReleased|TODO feature|

-**return**
+**return:**

-Return a float value between -1~1 for mono sound.
+- Return a float value between -1~1 for mono sound.

-Return an array of float value between -1~1 for stereo or multi-channel sound.
+- Return an array of float value between -1~1 for stereo or multi-channel sound.

+`function main(args)` is called for each sample point at the sample rate.
+Other functions, classes, and global variables stay there, memorizing their states.

-#### Interact
+### Interact

 To compile your code, press `shift` + `enter` or defocus the editor.
 Once your code is compiled, up to 16 notes can be pressed simutaneously, each with its own code context and isolated global variables.

+Macro Knobs can be automatically controlled by your DAW.

 ### TODO

-- Drawable LFO functions and its UI.
+- 🔥Drawable LFO functions and their UI.
 Can be used as oscilator shape, modulation source, etc.
-- Support release sound by the setting "process window after releasing a note".
+- 🔥Support release sound by the setting "process window after releasing a note".
+- 🔥MPE.
-- MPE.
+- 🔥Legato and glide.
-- Inspector functions to track variables or arrays.
+- 🤓Inspector functions and their UI to track variables or arrays.
+- 🤔Oversampling.